 Two years!
 And daily at that!

 This brings me to my main point.
-I find that Pastors, in an effort to do what is right by their congregates, work to bring them to AMaturity.@ Now, Maturity is precisely what the Pastors are supposed to bring the church to; that is, into the fulness and the stature of Christ.
-The problem is, what is the AMaturity@ of the believer?
+I find that pastors, in an effort to do what is right by their congregates, work to bring them to "Maturity."
+Now, maturity is precisely what the pastors are supposed to bring the church to; that is, into the fullness and the stature of Christ.
+The problem is, what is the "Maturity" of the believer?

 While one church focuses on Prosperity, and another on Love, even the love of God; and another on service; and another on Evangelism, and another on Teaching B the True purpose of God escapes them.